diodesign/diosix/docs/architecture.md

 #### Supervisor-mode sandboxing

-The emulator executes inside an S-mode wrapper function (`emulatedRunnerSMode`) with paging disabled (`satp = 0`).
+The emulation layer acts as a special S-mode guest.
+It executes inside an S-mode wrapper function (`emulatedRunnerSMode`) with paging disabled (`satp = 0`).
 To prevent unauthorized access to the hypervisor and hardware devices, the hypervisor's M-mode scheduler dynamically configures RISC-V PMP entries on context switch:

 *   Read/Execute (RX) access is granted only to the hypervisor's code and read-only data sections (`__hypervisor_start` to `__bss_start`) to run the Unicorn library and helpers.
 *   Read/Write (RW) access is granted to the hypervisor's global data and BSS segments (`__bss_start` to `__hypervisor_end`).
-*   Read/Write (RW) access is granted to the current physical core's private memory slab (including its stack and per-core heap) to service JIT allocations.
+*   Read/Write (RW) access is granted to the current physical core's private memory slab (a 16MB contiguous block including its stack and per-core heap) to service JIT allocations (TCG buffers).
 *   Read/Write (RW) access is granted to the guest's pre-allocated physical RAM region.

 All other host memory (including private M-mode exception stacks, other cores' heap/stack slabs, and memory-mapped I/O blocks like CLINT or PLIC) is completely denied.